ISO 27001 without the theatre.

 Strip away the folklore and a working ISMS is a handful of moving parts.
 A defined scope, so everyone knows what is covered and what is not.
 A risk assessment that is honest rather than decorative.
 A set of controls chosen to match those risks, justified in a document the auditor reads closely.
 And the unglamorous rhythm that keeps it alive: internal audits, management reviews, and proof you act on what they find.

-The 2022 version of the standard sorts its controls into four themes and expects you to say, for each, whether it applies and why.
+Annex A of ISO 27001:2022 contains 93 controls grouped into four themes, and the Statement of Applicability records which controls are necessary, how they are implemented and why any are excluded.
 This is the Statement of Applicability, and it is where shortcuts go to die.
 An honest one takes thought.
 A copied one collapses under the first real question.

 None of this needs a year.
 It needs someone who has assembled the parts before and knows which ones an auditor actually leans on.